 Keywords in your post

 Once you’ve done your keyword research you will use that keyword EVERYWHERE.
 But to help you with knowing if you’re doing a good job, install a good plugin for SEO for travel website!
 I use RankMath and used to use Yoast.
 I much prefer RankMath and Yoast has been reported to have quite a few issues in the past year.

-You will use your keyword, let’s say ‘cooking classes in Venice’ in your title, URL, article itself and meta description (RankMath will help you with all of those).
+You will use your keyword, let’s say ‘cooking classes in Venice’ in your title, URL, the article itself, and meta description (RankMath will help you with all of those).